Oakland Oaks (PCL)

-The Oakland Oaks were a minor league baseball team in Oakland, California that played in the Pacific Coast League from 1903 through 1955, after which the club transferred to Vancouver, British Columbia.
+The Oakland Oaks were a minor league baseball team in Oakland, California, that played in the Pacific Coast League from 1903 through 1955, after which the club transferred to Vancouver, British Columbia.
 The team was named for the city and used the oak tree and the acorn as its symbols.

 Team history

+Early years and first pennant (1903–1912)

-Along with the Los Angeles Angels, Portland Beavers, Sacramento Solons, San Francisco Seals, and Seattle Indians, the Oaks were charter members of the Pacific Coast League which was founded in 1903.
+The Oaks were one of the six founding teams of the Single-A Pacific Coast League in 1903.
+It started as a six-team league, with the others being the Los Angeles Angels, Portland Browns, Sacramento Senators, San Francisco Seals, and Seattle Siwashes.

+In their first season, the team finished last in the league, with a 89-126 record.
+They recovered the next year to earn their first winning record, 116-109, but quickly fell back down the standings, and had five consecutive losing seasons.
+They won their first PCL pennant in 1912, edging out the Vernon Tigers by a single game.
+This was also the PCL's first season as a Double-A minor league.

-In their first year of competition, 1903, the team finished last, and finished either last or next to last place four more times before winning its first PCL pennant in 1912.
-The Oaks (or "Acorns" as they were also called) played their home games at Freeman's Park at 59th Street and San Pablo Avenue and at Recreation Park in San Francisco.
+During these early years, the Oaks (or "Acorns" as they were also called) played their home games at Freeman's Park at 59th Street and San Pablo Avenue near the border of Oakland and Emeryville and across San Francisco Bay at Recreation Park in San Francisco.